The insider advice on this page is from Wendy’s Trusted Travel Expert for Los Cabo Villa Vacations: Julie Byrd of CaboVillas.com

 Most underrated location

 The smaller private developments along the Corridor between Cabo San Lucas and San José del Cabo.
-Many of these developments are close to excellent golf courses, have their own lovely beaches, and offer a sense of tranquility, security, and privacy.
+Many of these developments are just minutes to excellent golf courses and peaceful beaches, and offer a sense of tranquility, security, and privacy.

 Most overrated location

-On a beach where you cannot swim in the water.
-You’ll save money by selecting a villa higher on the hillside, where you’ll also benefit from a much better view.
+A beachfront property where you cannot swim in the water.
+(A number of beaches in Cabo are not safe for swimming due to strong currents.)
+You’ll save money by selecting a villa higher on the hillside, where you’ll also benefit from a much better ocean view.
 I also think it’s not worth paying more just to be near one of the many five-star resorts.
 While their restaurants and spas are generally open to the public, the other facilities aren’t.

 Best location for a beachfront villa